jiaweizhang/rowcord/codes.md

 * 3002 - failed password validation
 * 3003 - not authorized to access group
 * 3004 - not authorized to view applications
+* 3005 - not authorized to accept applications